wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ## Data

-Settings values are saved in WordPress option as an array with the option name is `option_name` in the settings page configuration.
-The keys of that array are the field IDs and values are the field values.
+By using Settings API, all the fields' values will be saved as an array in a single option in the WordPress's options table  with the option name is `option_name` in the settings page configuration.
+Each field is an element of the array with the corresponding key (field ID).
 It's the recommended way by WordPress that doesn't make your options table bloat.

 ## Getting field value